Fesaa/Mnema/Mnema.Frontend/Docs/Writerside/topics/Set-up.md

 <warning>
-    It is advised to use OIDC to secure your application, when disabling authentication make sure Mnema is not publicly accessible
+    When disabling authentication make sure Mnema is not publicly accessible
 </warning>

 ---